TL;DR: OpenBoxes is free to download and use, but nothing is really ever free.

 The following table depicts sample costs for a relatively small implementation (i.e. ~2 months, 5-10 users).
 These are just hypothetical costs.
 In other words, these are costs you might see if require assistance implementing a system like OpenBoxes.
 Actual costs might be less for smaller implementations that you can primarily complete yourself.
 In addition, costs might be much higher (up to 5x) if there's a lot of complexity involved in implementing your workflows (i.e. customization and integration).

-- Includes costs for remote implementation If interested in on-premise implementation you should budget for travel costs.
+If interested in on-premise training should budget for travel costs.

-- Excludes support costs.
-For Professional Support, expect to pay an additional $15,000 per year and/or budget for your own support and IT staff.
+For Professional Support, expect to pay an additional $5,000-15,000 per year and/or budget for your own support and IT staff.

 |Configuration / Implementation||Startup||The costs involved in installing, configurating and testing the software as well as implemeting your organization's workflows.
 This can usually be done in-house but may require external resources in cases where technical experise is not available.
 This should also include the cost of data backup / restoring processes and contingency plans if the software becomes unavailable due to power/Internet outages and hardware failures.||$2600 / week||4 weeks||$10,400|

 |Training||Startup||The cost to train employees to use the software, which may include training materials like documentation, tutorials, videos, etc. This will likely be an on-going cost as you'll have to train new employees and update training materials as the software evolves.||$600 / half-day session||3 days||$1,800|